Search Help

 General Help

-The Keyword field can be searched by itself from the RIP Home page or Additional Search Filters form, or in combination with any/all other available text fields and limits in the Additional Search Filters.
+The Keyword field can be searched by itself from the RIP Home page or Advanced Search Filters form, or in combination with any/all other available text fields and limits in the Advanced Search Filters.

 RIP works best with Boolean (AND, OR, NOT) logic.
 See the section below on Advanced Search Tips for a more detailed explanation and search examples.

-These rules apply to any plain text field on the Additional Search Filters form.
+These rules apply to any plain text field on the Advanced Search Filters form.
 Plain text fields include: Keywords; Title; Contract or Grant Numbers; Organization; Person.

 - Entering terms in multiple fields searches for all terms in the query.